Wanakena, New York: History

-A suspension footbridge built over the Oswegatchie River before 1903 connected the hamlet and the mills for company workers and was one of the longest suspension foot bridges in the United States.
+A suspension footbridge built over the Oswegatchie River connected the hamlet and the mills for company workers and was one of the longest suspension foot bridges in the United States.
 The footbridge had been listed on the National Register of Historic Places prior to being destroyed by an ice jam on January 14, 2014.
 Community efforts began immediately to rebuild the bridge with over $130,000 raised as of May 2016.
 Several grants and donations by local Foundations were used with the donated money for a matching grant from the New York State Office of Parks, Recreation and Historic Places.
 Reconstruction of the bridge was completed in November 2016.
+The new footbridge is, of course, not listed on the National Register.
 The Wanakena Presbyterian Church is also listed on the National Register of Historic Places.

 The Wanakena Historical Association developed a historical walking tour (2002) that includes two kiosks and six picture stations that display historical pictures and narratives on the history of the hamlet, logging, milling, railroad, and tourism.
 The walking tour is visited annually by schools, bus tours and tourists.
-The walking tour is free and open to the public from May 30 to at least Labor Day.
+The walking tour is free and open to the public from May 30 until at least Labor Day.

 Today there is still a vibrant community within the town.
 In addition to the SUNY ESF school, there's a church with weekly services during the summer (9:15 am), a post-office, a store and art gallery called Otto's Abode, Packbasket Adventures Lodge and Guide Service, the Otto J Hamele Historic Walking Tour, and a gazebo where summer concerts are held.
 The Wanakena History Center opened in 2021, including the unveiling of a historic sign commemorating the founding of the Ranger School in 1912.
 The sign was paid for by a grant from the Pomeroy Foundation in Syracuse.